sundmanbo/opencalphad/TQ3lib-clean/readme.txt

 Based on the TQ standard for interfacing thermodynamic software

-Bo Sundman 27 September 2015
+Bo Sundman 29 December 2015

 There is a Fortran version and a tentative iso-C version.
 It may be possible to merge these.